ZuluSCSI/ZuluSCSI.com/ZuluSCSI-Manual.md

 ### BOOT

+The BOOT/BOOTLOADER DIP switch is primarily meant for firmware recovery, and must not be enabled for normal operation.
-When enabled, the DFU bootloader is executed instead of the normal ZuluSCSI firmware.
-This is for firmware recovery, and should not be enabled for normal operation.
+When enabled, on blue ZuluSCSI V1.x boards, the DFU bootloader is executed instead of the normal ZuluSCSI firmware.
+When enabled, on red ZuluSCSI RP2040-based boards, the ROM-based UF2 bootloader is executed instead of the normal ZuluSCSI firmware.

 ### <a id="troubleshooting"></a>Troubleshooting

 The LED indicator normally flashes to indicate disk activity.

-It also reports following status conditions:
+Upon initial power-on, the activity LED also reports following status conditions:

 - 1 fast blink on boot: Firmware successfully loaded, and at least one image file loaded successfully
-- 3 fast blinks: No images found on SD card
+- 3 fast blinks: No images found on SD card, and then automatically falls back to raw passthrough mode.
 - 5 fast blinks: SD card not detected
 - Continuous morse pattern: firmware crashed, morse code indicates crash location